peakhunt/modbus_slave2/README.md

 1. Serial Port List Probing
 2. Some final touches on UI
 3. Register list improvement for easier manipulation & visualization
+4. Better store structure for configuration and runtime.